 A doctor, politician and noted international medical missionary, Dr. Aaron M. McMillan (1895-1980) was a pivotal force in North Omaha.
 After serving in the Nebraska Legislature from 1928 to 1929, he served as a hospital-founder and physician in Angola for 17 years.
 Then he came back to North Omaha, where he provided free healthcare for five years before going back into private practice.

-Dr. McMillan became a wildly popular figure throughout his life in the community.
-He moved to the city in 1922 when he was 27-years-old.
-By then, McMillan graduated from the Cotton Plant Academy in Arkansas in 1915, earned his bachelor’s degree at Bishop College in Dallas in 1919, and completed his medical studies at Meharry Medical College in Nashville in 1923.
+As a young man, McMillan graduated from the Cotton Plant Academy in Arkansas in 1915.
+After serving earned his bachelor’s degree at Bishop College in Dallas in 1919, and completed his medical studies at Meharry Medical College in Nashville in 1923.

 When he was at Bishop College, McMillan met his wife Willena.
 She also graduated from Bishop College, teaching at Houston College and Texas A&M College in Fort Worth.
 McMillan decided to move to Omaha after visiting his father, who was the minister at Mt.
 Moriah Baptist Church.